mxahan/mxahan.github.io/_posts/2022-01-13-Few_Shot_Learning_ZSL_Papers.md

   - Future works: four possible directions : Problem setup, Techniques, applications, and Theories

 ## 2019

+1. Bennequin, Etienne.
+"Meta-learning algorithms for few-shot computer vision." arXiv preprint arXiv:1909.13579 (2019).
+  - meta-learning algorithms, i.e. algorithms that learn to learn
+  - TP: Meta learning review (N-way K-shot image classification) reviews
+      - Support set (N number of classes, K example per class)
+      - Query set, Q
+      - Base-dataset, they are different from support set classes.
+  - Solution: i) Memory augmented networks ii) Metric learning (there are some approach combined with meta-learning) iii) Gradient based meta-learner iv) data generation
+  - Meta-learning Definition: given a task, an algorithm is learning “if its performance at the task improves with experience”, while, *given a family of tasks*, an algorithm is learning to learn if “its performance at each task *improves with experience and with the number of tasks*”: referred as a meta-learning algorithm.

 1. Chen, Wei-Yu, Yen-Cheng Liu, Zsolt Kira, Yu-Chiang Frank Wang, and Jia-Bin Huang.
 "A closer look at few-shot classification." arXiv preprint arXiv:1904.04232 (2019).
   - Consistent!  comparative analysis of few shot learning methods! (algorithm performance depends on the backbone networks) [deeper backbone reduces performance difference] **algo comparison varies as backbone network changes**